 The post-pandemic life has many people wanting to explore beyond their living room walls and adventure in the great outdoors.
-What better way to do that is to unwind and breathe in the fresh air on the many trails Fresno County has to offer.
+What better way to do that than to unwind and breathe in the fresh air on the many trails Fresno County has to offer.

 Kimberly, a fitness enthusiast & trail seeker, has a few tips and information to share about beginning your trail running and hiking journey.
 Her inspirational Instagram account @trailrose will have you discovering the beautiful scenery that you will find along the trails here in Fresno County.

-What is some advice you would give to people wanting to start running or hiking trails?
+"What is some advice you would give to people wanting to start running or hiking trails?"

-- Try to connect to people or groups that are familiar with the area and know the best spots.
+Kimberly: Try to connect to people or groups that are familiar with the area and know the best spots.
 It’s always awesome to share the views at the top.

-What are some of your favorite trails here in Fresno County?
+"What are some of your favorite trails here in Fresno County?"

 San Joaquin River Trail